Ya0824/AIPS/README.md

 This stage prepares the structural and activity-related information required for AIPS.
 It processes the gate-level netlist and signal activities to extract circuit topology, cell-level features, and VCD traces.

 1. **topology-analysis.py**

 **Input**
 - Flattened gate-level Verilog netlist (e.g., `aes.v`)

 **Output**
 - `cell2pin.pkl`

 This script extracts the **topological connectivity** between logic cells and signals from a flattened gate-level netlist.
-It parses the netlist and constructs a cell-centric representation of the circuit structure, which serves as a fundamental input for topology-aware modeling in AIPS.
+It parses the netlist and constructs a cell-centric representation of the circuit structure.

 Although this script is used in the AIPS data preparation pipeline, it is **not specific to AIPS**.
 It can be generally applied to: